kubernetes/kubernetes/docs/design/security_context.md

 ### Security Context Provider

-The Kubelet will have an interface that points to a `SecurityContextProvider`.
+The LMKTFYlet will have an interface that points to a `SecurityContextProvider`.
 The `SecurityContextProvider` is invoked before creating and running a given container:

 ```go
 type SecurityContextProvider interface {